jvc84/musikcube-waves/README.md

 ```
 Usage:

     python /path/to/wayves/wayves.py [--off <OPTION>] [--inactive <OPTION>] [--active <OPTION>] [--player PLAYER]

-    Animation flags:
+ nimation flags:

     -h, --help                   -    displays this help end exit
     -p, --player <PLAYER>        -    player whit activity will be represented by this module
-    (Unnecessary if all other flag have same value.
+ Unnecessary if all other flag have same value.
 You can get names of active players by command 'playerctl -l')
     -o, --off  <OPTION>          -    scripts, that shows whe player is down. 'cat' by default
     -i, --inactive   <OPTION>    -    scripts, that shows when player is up, but music is on pause. 'splash' by default
     -a, --active  <OPTION>       -    scripts, that shows whe player is up, and music is playing. 'cava' by default

-    Options:
+ ptions:

     cat                 -    ASCII cat animations
     info                -    'no sound'/'sound'
     splash              -    some different animations of 3 bars
     waves               -    scripts of 3 bars moving up and down
     cava[=SECTION]      -    dynamic waves, that depend on sound.
 Requires cava
                              available SECTIONS: left, right, all.
 SECTION=all by default
     empty[=NUM]         -    shows NUM spaces.
 NUM=0 by default
     flat[=NUM]          -    shows NUM '▁'.
 NUM=16 by default

-    Cava config:
+ ava config:

     In config you can configure number of bars and frame rate (and other stuff)
     Config path         -    $HOME/.config/cava_option_config
 ```
 </details>